Atos: Google Cloud

 In April 2018, Atos announced a global partnership with Google Cloud to help offer secure artificial intelligence systems.
 As part of this partnership, the two companies would create common offerings and open "labs" dedicated to artificial intelligence in London, Dallas, Munich and Paris.

+Worldline

 In 2019, the company divested from Worldline, its payment subsidiary, as part of its strategy to become a "digital pure player".
 The company gradually sold its shares, retaining only a 3.82% stake in Worldline as at April 2020.